anchit-chandran/medicode-website/docs/index.md

 title: Teaching Clinians to Code
 ---

-At medicode we do xyz
+At MediCode we teach lcinicans to code